awsdocs/aws-config-developer-guide/doc_source/iam-role-managed-policy-check.md

 # iam\-role\-managed\-policy\-check<a name="iam-role-managed-policy-check"></a>

-Checks that the AWS Identity and Access Management \(IAM\) role is attached to all AWS managed policies specified in the list of managed policies\.
-The rule is non\-compliant if the IAM role is not attached to the AWS managed policy\.
+Checks if all AWS managed policies specified in the list of managed policies are attached to the AWS Identity and Access Management \(IAM\) role\.
+The rule is non\-compliant if an AWS managed policy is not attached to the IAM role\.

 **Identifier:** IAM\_ROLE\_MANAGED\_POLICY\_CHECK